ksilin/gol_scalajs/README.md

 * check only cells and their immediate neighborhood, not the entire min-max range
 * switch rules on key press
 * timing/benchmarking
+* save to file on key press (creating brushes on pause)
+* load saved state and use as brush